amir-rf/amir-rf.github.io/_pages/bio.md

 ## About Me

-I’m Amir Hossein Fahim Raouf, a Ph.D. candidate in Electrical Engineering at North Carolina State University.
+I’m Amir RF, a Ph.D. candidate in Electrical Engineering at North Carolina State University.
 My research explores the crossroads of wireless communications, spectrum sharing, non-terrestrial networks, and hybrid VLC-RF systems.
 I combine classical communication theory with AI-driven models to help design the wireless systems of tomorrow.

 I see education as a journey rather than a destination.
 Every research question, simulation, and even failed experiment is a step toward meaningful progress.
 Along the way, I have worked with CableLabs and PAWR/AERPAW on projects that improve spectrum efficiency and altitude-dependent spectrum modeling.
 My work has also focused on optimizing hybrid RF/VLC networks, analyzing outage probabilities, and building realistic energy-harvesting models.